 I found the Woodford Reserve site and learned that there are more barrels of bourbon in the state of Kentucky than people.
-Also, Woodford County has more racehorses than residents, who would have thought?
+In addition, Woodford County has more racehorses than residents, who would have thought?
 Hence, one of the main reasons to use this bourbon for your next Kentucky Derby party.

 I did a bit of research about the Mint Julep.
-Unofficially, in the south around the eighteenth century, the Mint Julep originated.
-The term “julep” mean a sweet drink with medicinal properties, interesting.
-Since I felt pretty good after drinking one, I will have to agree.
-There is so much interesting information about this traditional cocktail I will let you read about its history. https://en.wikipedia.org/wiki/Mint_julep
+Unofficially, in the south around the eighteenth century, where it originated.
+What does the term “julep” mean?
+A sweet drink with medicinal properties.
+Interestingly, I felt pretty good after drinking one, so I guess I have to agree.
+There is so much interesting information about this traditional cocktail it is a must-read.

 This has to be my favorite find when I was researching the history of the Mint Julep.
 In 2006, Churchill Downs started making the Mint Julep for a measly $1,000!
 WTF.
 I guess when you get mint from Ireland, ice from the Alps, and sugar from Australia, there you have it $1,000, please.
 Oh and I almost forgot, it is served in a gold-plated cup with a silver straw that is what I call a souvenir.
 Do you think they would give me one for posting on my blog?
 Probably not, bummer.